Skip to main content

 Diet, genetics and lifestyle can all contribute to kidney stones.
 Several risk factors play major roles in stone formation:

 • Loss of body fluids (dehydration).
-If your child does not drink enough fluids during the day, the urine can become quite concentrated and dark.
-This increases the chance for crystals to form in the urine because there is less fluid available to dissolve them.
+If your child does not drink enough fluids during the day, their urine can become quite concentrated.
+This increases the chance for crystals to form in the urine.

 • Diet.
-The type of food your child eats can also affect his chances of getting kidney stones.
+The type of food your child eats can also affect their chances of getting kidney stones.

-• A high-protein diet can cause the acid in the body to increase.
-This decreases the amount of urinary citrate, a "good" chemical that helps prevent stones.
+• Eating way too much protein.
+A diet with excessive protein can cause the uric acid and calcium in the body to increase.
+It can also decrease the amount of urinary citrate, a "good" chemical that helps prevent stones.
 As a result, stones are more likely to form.

 Signs and symptoms of kidney stones

-Once stones form in the urinary tract, they often grow over time and may move within the kidney.
-Some stones may be washed out of the kidney by urine flow and end up trapped within the ureter.
+Once stones form in the urinary tract, they may grow over time and move within the kidney.
+Some stones may be washed out of the kidney by urine flow and end up stuck in the tube that carries urine from the kidney to the bladder (also called the “ureter”).
 Stones usually begin causing symptoms when they block the outflow of the urine to the bladder.

 Testing and diagnosis

-If your child is suspected to have kidney stones, we'll perform a physical exam and take a careful medical history, not just of your child’s stone episodes, but any family history of stone disease.
-Blood and urine tests can help to determine the cause of the kidney stone.
+If we suspect that your child has kidney stones, we'll perform a physical exam and take a careful comprehensive medical and family history.
+Blood, urine, and saliva tests can help to determine the causes of kidney stone formation.

 Imaging studies can give your urologist information about the size, location and number of stones that are causing the symptoms.
-A simple X-ray of the abdomen is sometimes enough to pinpoint a stone in the area of the kidneys or ureters.
-A renal bladder ultrasound (RBUS) may be ordered to help find a stone and look for any signs of blockage.
-If the X-ray film or RBUS does not provide enough information to make a diagnosis, an abdominal/pelvic CT scan will be done.
+A renal bladder ultrasound is the primary imaging study used to find and characterize stones and to identify signs of blockage.
+If the ultrasound does not provide enough information to make a diagnosis, an abdominal/pelvic CT scan will be done.
 This test can detect almost all types of urinary stones.

-A thorough evaluation allows your physician to choose the best treatments for your child.
+A thorough evaluation allows your physician to offer the best treatments for your child.

 Treatment for kidney stones

-We have an experienced surgical staff and a state-of-art approach using minimally invasive surgery (MIS) whenever surgical intervention is needed.
+We have an experienced surgical staff who use the most-advanced surgical equipment available in any children’s hospital to perform minimally invasive surgery (MIS) whenever surgical intervention is needed.
 Our outpatient management team helps families manage active stone disease and prevent stone recurrence.
+Child life specialists and uropsychologists are available to provide additional support and age-appropriate education.

 Surgery may be needed if a stone:

-• Does not pass within 15 days, a fever develops or causes constant pain
+• Does not pass within a month, a fever develops, or causes constant pain

 • Is too large to pass on its own